 This store offers many different goods, with unique designs and functions.
 Somewhat like a “everything you need” store, LOFT has products for your house, office, car and personal use.
 You will find products such as sushi rollers to stape-less staplers.
 The store is also known to have a great number of goods with cartoon characters themes.
+You can even get a 3d photograph made of yourself at some Tokyo locations.
 If you are a cartoon fan or wants something more stylish, you might want to pay a visit to LOFT.

 This is a place where you can find traditional Japanese products.
 The place has as a mission to explore hidden regional specialties and products made using traditional methods.
 Since most of the products will be artisanal, you will find unique gifts for the whole family or the special one in your life.

 One of the things that most tourists want to do in Japan is visiting temples, and this is why Nakamise street is on this list.
 Nakamise street is on the way to Senso-ji temple in Asakusa, one of the most famous temples around Tokyo.
 So, if you are planning to visit Senso-ji temple, just pay attention to the stores along Nakamise street, where you can find interesting gifts along the way.
 The place has an average range of price, starting from 300 yens for the cheapest items such as keychains.
 Save time by exploring the tourist places in Tokyo and buying souvenirs all at once.